Know Your Rights: Domestic Workers in Washington State

 No. Usually, an employer can fire you for not working, even if you have a good reason for not working.
 If you have a written agreement or contract with your employer you should review it to see if it includes what to do if the children are sick, and whether or not you can ask to not care for sick children.
 Even if you do not have a written employment contract or agreement, it is a good idea to talk to your employer about what to do when their children are sick, when you are sick, or when your own children are sick.

-As a Domestic Worker, Do I Have the Right to Organize a Labor Union with Other Domestic Workers?
+Do I Have the Right to Organize a Labor Union with Other Domestic Workers?

 It depends on your employer.
 If you work for a person or family, you do not have the right to organize or join a labor union.
 However, if you work for a commercial entity, such as a condominium association, to provide household services, then you do have the right to organize or join a labor union and bargain collectively for better wages and working conditions.